Anshika2490/Sales-Forecasting-ML-Project/README.md

 # If the HTML and IPYNB file doesnt open then open it from here:
 - https://drive.google.com/drive/folders/1D_2axF9v8lk7s2-kLyzYgtGpyr99qRSB?usp=sharing
-- You can view the raw code , the link of the html file webpage and ipynb.
+- You can view the raw code , the link of the html file webpage and ipynb file.